Interview with Carlie Guevara on 'The Garden Left Behind' (Alves, 2019)

 Did it look cool?

 Yeah!
 It's really beautiful.
 I'm sure you're going to get asked this question many times, but let's talk about the violence in the film.
 I don't think I've ever seen a film about trans people that doesn't include violence in some form.
-Do you think this is just a a stark reality that needs to be portrayed?
+Do you think this is just a stark reality that needs to be portrayed?

 I think it's very complicated when you try to portray lives that are real and authentic, particularly for marginalized groups.
 There's a lot of struggle, hardship, and adversity that is part of daily life.
 We discussed this a lot during the filmmaking process – there were many different voices involved.
 Ultimately, the decision was made to show that life can be difficult and tragic when there is a lack of support, both from family and society as a whole.
 Although Tina's family eventually comes around, there are a lack of societal measures in place to prop her up and keep her level.